A NSW Government website

 • does not rely on client-side injection.

-When JavaScript is enabled, the Quick exit script will also inject the same announcement message.
+When JavaScript is enabled, the Quick exit script will update this announcement message with the Esc shortcut detail only when enableEsc is enabled.
 This should be treated strictly as progressive enhancement, not the primary mechanism.

 Do not add a separate "skip to Quick exit" link.